jay-giametta/IndiMatch/README.md

 Ansible - Deploy server capabilities to production state from baseline AMI
 Docker - Will host webserver microservice capabilities (No web cape deployed yet)
 Kubernetes - Orchestrates network/reliability capabilities for Docker microservices
+Apache - Simple web front-end (for now)
+*ELB* - Load balancers on test and live accept http traffic and forward it to the appropriate exposed kubernetes ports.
+*Route53* - Route DNS traffic for test.indimatch.net and www.indimatch.net to DNS entries for the load balancers.